Applicants are often surprised when they receive an offer before they visit us. We make a virtue of giving a standard

 Standard Offer for Admission in October 2015

 We encourage you to include at least four of the Further Pure and Mechanics units among your 12 units because these are good preparation for our course.
-If your school does not offer Further Maths or cannot help with STEP, the Further Maths Support Programme can help.
-Its aim is "to ensure that all students who could benefit from studying Further Mathematics have the opportunity to do so"; it provides support of various kinds for both teachers and pupils.
+If your school does not offer Further Maths or cannot help with STEP, the Further Maths Support Programme (FMSP) can help.
+It ensures that all students who could benefit from studying Further Mathematics or taking STEP have the opportunity to do so; it provides support of various kinds for both teachers and pupils.
 Check the regional page on the FMSP website for Further Maths and STEP support in your area.

 General Studies and Critical Thinking are not counted for the fulfilment of these A-level requirements.